How to Get Your Teens Reading the Bible on Their Own?

 New habits are hard.
 We fall down and fail.
 Our teens need gracious ways to get back on track and to know that is normal and okay.

-Eyes of the Prize: Get your teen to study the Bible
+Eyes of the Prize: Daily Bible Reading for Teens

 Four times a week or more is our goal.
 That journey starts with the first steps of laying a foundation for a life-long habit of Bible Study.